 vi) Members are to depart the area as promptly as possible when class is dismissed.
 Please be considerate and remember the staff is not here to watch and wait for children to be picked up.
 Students are prohibited from tumbling and/or running around being loud and disruptive between classes.

-ii) The goal of the Company is to attend three in-state competitions, one out-of-state competition and one out-of-state workshop (JUMP, NUVO or 24 Seven, etc.).
+ii) The goal of the Company is to attend two in-state competitions and two out-of-state competitions/conventions.
 If the group wants to attend another in-state competition as a company, it will be determined by a majority vote.
-The potential of Nationals my also be added.
+The potential of Nationals may also be added.

 iii) Each member must show they have mastered each routine in order to perform or compete.
 The week prior to registration fees being due for each competition will be an evaluation class for all competition classes.
 Any cuts deemed necessary by the instructor will be made at that time.

-vi) Students doing solos, duos/trios or additional classes are welcome to attend additional competitions not attended by the entire Company only if the choreographer will be present for that competition.
+(vi) Students doing solos, duos/trios or additional classes are welcome to attend additional competitions not attended by the entire Company only if the choreographer will be present for that competition or they have the choreographers permission to attend without them.
 Some choreographers may require their students to attend extra competitions if they commit to working with that dancer and any routines must be registered under TDC (not as an independent).
 Additional competition dates will be provided in the Survival Guide and it is your responsibility to notify the office and Director at least 45 days in advance of the competition date so we are able to get students and routines registered before the closing date and collect fees.
 When notifying the office of your plans to attend additional competitions, it is assumed you have already discussed it with your choreographer.
-If you register without consulting your choreographer first, the choreographer has the option to pull the routine from that specific competition without a refund.
+If you register without consulting your choreographer first the choreographer has the option to pull the routine from that specific competition without a refund.
 ALL competition fees are due before we can submit your dancer’s registration.

 a) While wearing a uniform (including jackets and ANYTHING bearing the Studio name), members represent Tanya’s Dance Co. and are expected to conduct themselves according to policies, rules and guidelines.